dmcg/dmcg.github.io/_posts/2016-04-23-mocks-v-approvals-tests.md

 # Context

-I’ve been TDDing some Kotlin code to index data from a web service into Elastic Search.
+In my current gig at [Springer Nature](http://springernature.com) (we're hiring :-) I’ve been TDDing some Kotlin code to index data from a web service into Elastic Search.
 All the pieces are in place, they just need to be wired together and invoked.

 The components pieces are Journals